Taskmaster New Zealand: Critical response

 The first episode received mixed to positive reviews from critics.
 James Croot of Stuff claimed the series was "off to a terrific start" and "you might just need to put an hour aside for the next few weeks", in contrast to comments of colleague Darren Bevan, who wrote that "while Taskmaster NZ hasn't romped away with a decisive victory, it has done enough to secure a technical win and an appointment for a second week's viewing".
 Bevan did offer praise, towards Paul Williams' role as the assistant, calling him "one of the show's MVPs before even 30 minutes of the first episode have passed".
 Stewart Sowman-Lund of The Spinoff agreed that Williams "is well-suited to the role" of the assistant.
 Sowman-Lund praised the first episode stating that "Taskmaster NZ starts high in the sky – and long may it continue."
 Karl Puschmann, writing for The New Zealand Herald did not give the show as favourable a review, stating that "it's okay.
 There's some good gags and it's great to see our comedians on screen.
 But still, it's not for me."

 For the first episode of the second series, James Croot of Stuff – in contrast to his more positive comments regarding the first series – noted that, regarding the dynamic between Wells and Williams, "[t]he former still seems unsure of their relationship, the power dynamic less clear-cut than between the original's Greg Davies and Alex Horne", and that while some of the tasks "offer[ed] plenty of entertaining laughs", others were not "quite as successful".
 He concluded by admitting that "while Taskmaster NZ is trying to balance creating its own identity with maintaining the joy of the original, it's not always succeeding".
 The Spinoffs Stewart Sowman-Lund was more positive, praising the entire series as "truly hilarious", and that its contestants "will surely go down in the annals of Taskmaster history as one of the best casts the show has ever seen".

 Distribution

 Taskmaster New Zealand was made available to stream in Sweden through SVT Play in December 2022 under the local name Bäst i test Nya Zeeland, is able to be viewed in Norway through Discovery+ (where it is called Kongen befaler New Zealand), and aired in the United Kingdom on Channel 4 starting 28 August 2023 with episodes subsequently made available on Channel 4's streaming service by the same name.
-The first five seasons are also available on the Taskmaster YouTube channel.
+The first six seasons are also available on the Taskmaster YouTube channel.

 It is available for streaming on Taskmaster SuperMax+, a subscription streaming platform dedicated to hosting Taskmaster content able to be accessed internationally.